maevebaksa/Sudoku/development-documentation/installdependencies_linux_unix.md

 For Ubuntu, the command for this is sudo apt install PACKAGENAME.
 This will change from distro to distro, however, you the following packages are needed.

-autoconf, automake, libtools, zlib, libpng, gcc.
+autoconf, automake, libtool, zlib, libpng, gcc, g++, make.

 The command for these on Ubuntu is as follows, this should be the same for debian, however for other operating systems, the eqivalent packages and installer commands must be found.

 > sudo apt-get install autoconf
 > sudo apt-get install automake
-> sudo apt-get install libtools
+> sudo apt-get install libtool
 > sudo apt-get install zlib1g-dev
 > sudo apt-get install libpng-dev
 > sudo apt-get install gcc
+> sudo apt-get install g++
+> sudo apt-get install make

 *Make sure your system is properly up to date, by running sudo apt-get update, and sudo apt-get upgrade.
 This will take a while.*

 # Step 4: Install LibHaru

+> ./buildconf.sh --force
 > ./configure
 > sudo make clean
 > sudo make
 > sudo make install

+The last 2 commands may take a while, depending on the speed of your system.

 # Step 5: Build the program!